christianbender/linear-algebra-javascript/README.md

     - dot(other) : computes the dot-product and returns it.
     - scalar(s)  : scalar (s) multiplication. returns the result.
     - norm() : normalizes this vector and returns it.
+    - equal(other) : returns true if the vectors are equal, otherwise false.

 - function unitBasisVector(N,pos) : returns a unit basis vector of size N with a One on position 'pos'
 - function randomVectorInt(N,a,b) : returns a random vector with integer components (between 'a' and 'b') of size N.
 - function randomVectorFloat(N,a,b) : returns a random vector with floating point components (between 'a' and 'b') of size N.

+- class Matrix : This class represents a matrix of arbitrary size and operations on it.
+    - constructor(rows, cols) : creates a zero matrix of dimension rows x cols.
+    - constructor(rows, cols, components) : creates a matrix with fix numbers of dimension rows x cols.
+    - component(x,y) : returns the specified component.
+    - changeComponent(x,y,value) : changes the specified component with the new value 'value'.
+    - toString() : returns a string representation of this matrix.
+    - dimension() : returns the dimension of this matrix as number arras [rows,cols].
+    - add(other) : returns the result of the matrix addition.
+    - equal(other) : returns true if the matrices are equal, otherwise false.
+    - scalar(c) : returns the result of the matrix-scalar multiplication.
 ---

 ## Documentation